- US Online Poker

-While the broad aim of the House and Senate versions has generally been aligned, there have been some points of difference between the two bills.
+While the broad aim of the House and Senate versions have generally been aligned, there have been some points of difference between the bills.

 In Sec 2(1)(C).
 HR 707 called for:

 striking ‘‘placing of bets or wagers’’ and inserting ‘‘placing of any bet or wager’’

-But S 1168 does not address that language and instead in Sec 2(1)(C) calls for:
+But S 1168 did not address that language and instead in Sec 2(1)(C) called for:

 striking ‘‘or for information assisting in the placing of bets or wagers,’’;

-In Sec 3(2)(B) the two bills take slightly different approaches to a lottery carveout.
+In Sec 3(2)(B) the two bills took slightly different approaches to a lottery carveout.

 Nothing in this Act, or the amendments made by this Act, shall be construed […] to alter, limit, or extend […] the ability of a State licensed lottery retailer to make in-person, computer-generated retail lottery sales under applicable Federal and State laws in effect on the date of the enactment of this Act;